bewillcott/Java3AT2-Two/README.md

 and remove from the list.

 ## Implementation
-This project consists of 1 sub-project within the aggregator project:
+This project consists of 2 sub-projects within the aggregator project:

 - Common

-**Note:** This is a work-in-progress.
-It is expected that there will be at least one, and possibly two more projects to be added.
+- ConsoleApp

+By developing it this way, it would be possible to develop another application, say a GUI one, within the same aggregate project using the same _Common_ library classes.

 ### Common
 This is a non-executable jar, containing a collection of classes that are in 'common' use across multiple projects.
-It contains the Balanced Binary Search Tree (BBST): `AvlTree<T>`.
+It contains the Balanced Binary Search Tree (BBST): `AvlTree<E>`and the `MechanicalPart` classes.

+### ConsoleApp
+An application that shows how the `AvlTree<E>` class can be used.
+Ten `MechanicalPart`s are created and stored in the `AvlTree<E>` object, then one is searched for, removed and added again (twice! - maybe).